cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/multi-tenancy.md

 ## Overview

-Sometimes you need to run multiple applications on the same stack.
+Sometimes you need to run multiple applications on the same server.
 This could be because none of those applications has enough traffic to justify having a dedicated stack for itself or it could be because all the apps on the stack share many resources.
-What ever the reason, you can achieve multi-tenancy for your stacks with Cloud 66 for Docker.
+What ever the reason, you can achieve multi-tenancy for your stacks with [Maestro](https://www.cloud66.com/containers/maestro).

 ## Multiple Services